• Skip to main content

 Constructed between the 1870s and 1880s, the Georgetown Loop Railroad allowed freights, consumers, and passengers to access the area.
 Considered the “Silver Queen of Colorado” for a short time, Georgetown only held the title for a few months before the silver rush hit Leadville.
 Determined to reach Leadville, financier Jay Gould funded the expansion of the track.

 Planned by UP chief designer Jacob Blickensderfer, the railroad had to go through a narrow valley, requiring loops, horseshoe curves, and hairpin turns to make it to reduce the grade from over 6% to 3%.
-With four bridges crossing over Clear Creek, the Georgetown Loop Railroad become a popular tourist destination from the 1880s to the early 1900s, especially since it was only $3 to ride.
+With four bridges crossing over Clear Creek, the Georgetown Loop Railroad became a popular tourist destination from the 1880s to the early 1900s, especially since it was only $3 to ride.

 Going from seven daily trains to two, the railroad closed down fully by 1941.
 Rebuilt over the 1960s and 70s, the Georgetown Loop Railroad was granted money during the 1980s, leading to the reconstruction of the Devil’s Gate High Bridge as well as new visitor facilities, restrooms, loading platforms, and an engine house.